mjvanderboon/bebop-identification/README.md

 ## Usage

 ### Data recording
 Files used for recording experiment data are located in `/data`.
-A guide for experiment setup in the DCSC lab can be found [here](https://docs.google.com/document/d/1Ap_kQQK0nCGyiXhGXnmifd_kB4u8_QHbuX7kWRNe9YM/edit).
+A guide for experiment setup in the DCSC lab is available from the supervisors.
 A troubleshoot document is online [here](www.example.com).
 Running `run_main` starts an experiment.
 Run `save_log` to save all recorded data after an experiment.

 Roll, pitch and vertical velocity input vectors can be set in `modules/CDrone` by setting object properties `m_ppi_phi`, `m_ppi_theta`, and `m_ppi_vz`.